American Studies Department

 - Electives: two American Studies courses and five additional courses selected from an approved list provided by the program advisor and posted to the program website.
 At least three electives are taken at the 300 level or above.
 No more than two can be taken outside the program at the 100 level.
 Electives are used to cover the following areas relevant to American studies: pre-20th century; the U.S. in a global or transnational context; praxis (broadly defined as political or civic engagement, digital humanities, public humanities, creative writing, multimedia storytelling, or other relevant experience-based learning).
 Where appropriate, each elective can fulfill more than one of these required areas.
-Additionally, for both the major and minor, electives must include two courses focused on social justice, which investigate the ways that social inequities have been produced, maintained, and/or challenged.
+Additionally, electives must include two courses focused on social justice, which investigate the ways that social inequities have been produced, maintained, and/or challenged.
 These courses often examine how power works—historically, spatially, and differentially—across axes of race, Indigeneity, ethnicity, gender, sexuality, ability, religion, and economic class.

 - Senior seminar: 493.

 Of the required courses, 171 is normally taken before the end of the second year.

 All majors develop a concentration, which is a thematic or conceptual focus.
-Within one month of declaring the major, the student submits to their program advisor a narrative of approximately three pages that names and describes the concentration, articulates a rationale for it, and explains how specific courses will support it.
+Within one month of declaring the major, students submit to their program advisor a narrative of approximately three pages that names and describes the concentration, articulates a rationale for it, and explains how specific courses will support it.
 To help with their selection, the program provides example concentrations, although students should tailor these to their individual interests through extensive consultation with their program advisor.
 Electives are generally selected to support the concentration.